'The Stakes are High' display returns to Foxboro

 Kris Long, of Foxboro, has once again organized “The Stakes are High” initiative to raise awareness about the opioid epidemic and the number of accidental overdose deaths in the state.
 The initiative is also supported by the Foxboro Jaycees, of which Long is a member.

-Many volunteers of all ages gathered on early Saturday morning to plant 14,710 flags at Foxboro Common.
-Each flag represents the lives lost by the opioid crisis since 2015 in Massachusetts.
+Many volunteers of all ages gathered recently to plant 14,710 flags at Foxboro Common.
+Each flag represents a life lost in the opioid crisis since 2015 in Massachusetts.

-Long is passionate about raising awareness because she has lost people to the epidemic, as was the case for many volunteers who were able to share stories about loved ones lost in the crisis.
+Long is passionate about raising awareness because she has lost people to the epidemic, as was the case for many volunteers who were able to share stories about loved ones who died as a result of opioid use.

 “I’ve lost many kids that I have worked with their families,” Long said.
 “Personally, my kids are in recovery.
 I am very lucky.
 I am one of the lucky ones.
 But it could change in an hour, minute, or a second.
 They could pick up and use and it could be for their last time.”

-For Joanne Hensas, planting flags, especially in the 2016 area, was heavier than the others due to the overdose loss of her stepson, Lenny Hensas III in 2016.
-Lenny was among the 2,100 lives lost to the opioid epidemic in Massachusetts in that year.
+For Joanne Hensas, planting flags, especially in the year 2016 area, fell heavier than the others due to the overdose loss of her stepson Lenny Hensas III in 2016.
+Lenny was among the 2,100 lives lost to the opioid epidemic in Massachusetts that year.

-Dan Foley, 44 of Stoughton, an assistant program director for Connect2Recovery came out to help plant the flags with his sons, Mason, 6, and Maverick, 4.
+Dan Foley of Stoughton, an assistant program director for Connect2Recovery, came out to help plant the flags with his sons, Mason, 6, and Maverick, 4.

 Foley knows first-hand the devastating effects opioids have had in communities across the state.